What questions do you have about your tax return?

 These are just a few of the good reasons not to leave your tax return until the last minute.
 If you do, there will also be no time to correct any mistakes, or to ask for help if you run into problems.
 Get started early; it’ll mean much less hassle for you in the long run.

-If you want to send your forms by snail mail, remember that the deadline is 31 October, so you should allow plenty of time.
+If you want to send your forms by snail mail, remember that the deadline is 31 October, so allow plenty of time.

-Double-check that you’ve signed and dated everything, and that you’ve included all the additional pages you need to.
+Double-check that you’ve signed and dated everything, and that you’ve included all additional pages.

 And finally, remember to take a photocopy of the whole thing, in case it gets lost in the post.
 HMRC won’t acknowledge receipt, although it will let you know when your form’s been processed.